 The USDA Dietary Guidelines for Americans 2015-2020 advise that moderate coffee consumption, which is three to five 8-ounce cups per day, can be incorporated in a healthy lifestyle since it's not associated with an increased risk of major chronic diseases.
 However, people who currently don't consume coffee or other caffeinated drinks are not encouraged to start.

-In case you have trouble sleeping at night due to your afternoon coffee, or if you begin to suffer from too much caffeine, it may be time to cut back and talk to a doctor.
+In case you have trouble sleeping at night due to your afternoon coffee, or if your daily caffeine intake is too high, it may be time to cut back and talk to a doctor.
 The Cleveland Clinic advises that it's important to always cut back slowly instead of all at once.
 This may help prevent unpleasant side effects like migraines and nausea.

 If you feel like you need caffeine to wake up in the morning, try drinking one or two cups in the earlier hours.
 Having a coffee past 3 p.m. may keep you awake at bedtime.
 Another option is to drink decaffeinated coffee, which only contains a small amount of caffeine.